MooersLab/talon-contractions/README.md

-# talon-contractions
+# talon-contractions: Automatically expand spoken contractions in English

-TalonScript file, *contractions.talon*, that contains the expansions of common contractions in English.
+TalonScript file, *contractions.talon*, contains the expansions of common contractions in English.
-These are automatically expanded in the [Talon Voice](https://talonvoice.com/docs/index.html) when used in the dictation mode.
+These contractions are automatically expanded in the [Talon Voice](https://talonvoice.com/docs/index.html) when used in the dictation mode.
 Voice In is a open source project that is wrapped with Python and that is highly customizable via either TalonScript or Python scripts.

+I do not use contractions in my writing although I do use them frequently in my speach.
 I grew tried of correcting contractions manually.
-This file saves a lot of time during the editing phase.
+This file eliminates that task.

 ## Installation